 This is a direct and simplified way to point out the most critical details and keep them in the forefront of the plan to help direct your efforts to increase productivity and positive results.

-Taking the time to create a detailed analysis saves you time in the long run.
+Taking the time to create a detailed swot analysis for event management saves you time in the long run.

 Limit surprises from unexpected issues